Faculty of Nursing and Midwifery, Isfahan University of Medical Sciences, Isfahan, Iran.

 Associate Professor, Department of Social Sciences, University of Isfahan, Isfahan, Iran.

-The present cross-sectional study was conducted on 452 mothers with 6 month old and younger infants in 2018.
+Materials and Methods: The present cross-sectional study was conducted on 452 mothers with infants 6 months old and younger in 2018.
 Eight centers were selected from all health centers in Isfahan, Iran through cluster random sampling.
-The health centers were located at different regions of the city.
-The samples were lactating mother who referred to health centers for their receiving self and infant care.
+The samples were lactating mothers who referred to health centers for receiving self and infant care.
 Data was collected using two questionnaires.
 The first questionnaire examined personal and fertility characteristics and lactation patterns.
 The second questionnaire was a self-administered structured questionnaire for cultural dimensions.
 Content validity index and relative content validity coefficient were respectively 0.80 and 0.70 for the cultural dimension questionnaire.
-Data were analyzed by descriptive and analytical statistical methods using SPSS software version 18.0.
+Data were analyzed using SPSS software version 18.0.

 Results: The majority of mothers (64.4%, n=291) had exclusive breastfeeding.
-In the masculinity-femininity dimension, the mean score of exclusive breastfeeding pattern was higher than the non-exclusive breastfeeding (3± 0.48, 2.48±0.50) and there were statistical significant differences between exclusive and non-exclusive breastfeeding groups (p = 0.03).
-In other cultural dimensions, despite there was difference in mean of the dimensions in exclusive breastfeeding and non-exclusive breastfeeding groups, it was not statistically significant.
+In the masculinity-femininity dimension, the mean score of exclusive breastfeeding pattern was higher than the non-exclusive breastfeeding (3± 0.48, 2.48±0.50) and there were significant statistical differences between exclusive and non-exclusive breastfeeding groups (p = 0.03).
+In other cultural dimensions, despite there being a difference in mean of the dimensions in exclusive breastfeeding and non-exclusive breastfeeding groups, it was not statistically significant.